 The Warren Report states:

-Two further points: the elliptical shape of Governor Connally's back wound indicates that it had been tumbling when it struck the Governor; this could only be a result of having struck something in between the rifle and the Governor.
+The elliptical or ovoid shape of Governor Connally's back wound indicates that it had been tumbling when it struck the Governor; this could only be a result of having struck something in between the rifle and the Governor.
 What was in between the rifle and John B. Connally?
 President John F. Kennedy was.(21)

 Is the Single Bullet Theory a fantasy, as Oliver Stone would have us believe?
 Or does it flow from the physical evidence of the John F. Kennedy assassination, and has it been repeatedly confirmed in four decades of tests derived from the latest technological advances?
 And if it is not necessary to the lone assassin theory, what then becomes of Oliver Stone's argument, regardless of whether the theory is correct?